zendbit/zendflow/README.md

 This is production ready :-), feel free to send me a bug to solve.

 Need todo:
-- ssl support (this not mandatory, we can done to run zendflow under nginx)
 - orm integration
 - websocket
 - rpc

+Done:
+- ssl support (this not mandatory, we can done to run zendflow under nginx)